Vivolance/data_structures/src/6_spark/README.md

     # Perform an iterative step, e.g., re-compute an aggregation or join using df_features
     result = df_features.groupBy("occupation").agg(avg("normalized_salary").alias("avg_salary"))
     result.show()
 ```

 #### Persist
 Stores data in different storage levels for larger datasets.
 Spark stores the overflow memory in disk.
+Persist is a lower level cache() where it allows you to define the storage level.
 ```python
 from pyspark import StorageLevel